zac-heisey/murray-lampert/_posts/2016-02-03-the-homeowners-guide-to-choosing-the-perfect-kitchen-backsplash.markdown

 permalink: "/the-homeowners-guide-to-choosing-the-perfect-kitchen-backsplash/"
 categories:
 - Kitchen Remodeling
-excerpt: Backsplashes take up a small portion of your kitchen, but they can make or break your kitchen's look.
+description: Backsplashes take up a small portion of your kitchen, but they can make or break your kitchen's look.
 See our guide to choosing the perfect kitchen backsplash.
 author: Gregg Cantor
 layout: blocks